samuraininja360/shroud-ninja.py/README.md

-# Shroud Ninj Bot for Discord
+# Shroud Ninja Bot for Discord
 Python version of the Shroud Ninja Bot